ThomasGrossmann/RIA2/README.md

 - **Package Manager** : Composer 2.4.4

 ### Configuration
-Some data must remain private such as API crendentials JSON file or bucket URI.
+Some data must remain private such as the API crendentials JSON file or bucket URI.

 In order to do so, copy and rename the `.env.example` file.
 - `cp .env.example .env`